 - For internships with private-sector companies–who very often use internships as gateways to entry-level jobs–take advantage of Career Services and Jobs4Cats.
 Career Services has much more experience and many more contacts than I do regarding commercial employers, and they offer a full range of services for finding and applying for jobs.
 Better yet, if you received or are going for a degree from Texas State, their services remain available to you… forever.
 Note that compliance with the Fair Labor Standards Act requires, in essence, that “for-profit” companies either pay interns or else structure internships clearly focused on benefiting interns instead of the business.
 With all that in mind, you can search massive job boards like Indeed and GlassDoor while filtering your results for internships.

 - Be sure to do a search on jobs.gov for internships from the Federal Government, including internships in San Antonio and Austin.
 Some of these are paid, and include popular options like the National Parks Service and the Smithsonian.

 Important Note About On-Campus Internships

 We have terrific opportunities in archaeology and forensic anthropology right here on campus.
-For internships with the Forensic Anthropology Center at Texas State (FACTS), the Center for Archaeological Studies (CAS), and the Prehistory Research Project (PRP), preference is given to students who have completed at least 40 hours of volunteer work at that facility prior to applying for an internship there.
+For internships with the Forensic Anthropology Center at Texas State (FACTS) or Center for Archaeological Studies (CAS), preference is given to students who have completed at least 30 hours of volunteer work at that facility prior to applying for an internship.
 That means you should be volunteering during at least part of the semester prior to the one in which you intern.
 This introduces you to the staff and the wide variety of projects you can become involved with at the facility.
-(Note: if you’re new here or have been living under a rock, visit the Department of Anthropology website for more information about these great centers.)
+(Note: if you’re new here or have been trapped under a rock, visit the Department of Anthropology website for more information about these great centers.)